Kim Adams: Selected exhibitions

+Selected public collections

-His work is included in many major public collections such as the Albright-Knox Art Gallery, Art Gallery of Ontario, the National Gallery of Canada, and the Centraal Museum in Utrecht, Holland.
+Adams's work is included in many major public collections such as the Buffalo AKG Art Museum (formerly the Albright-Knox Art Gallery), Art Gallery of Ontario, the National Gallery of Canada, the Remai Modern, and the Centraal Museum in Utrecht, Holland.
 His Brueghel-Bosch Bus (1997-ongoing, sculpture-installation) is permanently installed at the Art Gallery of Hamilton.
 In 2001, he created a permanent outdoor work for the Vancouver Art Gallery.

+Honours and awards

 In 2012, Adams received the Gershon Iskowitz Prize.
 In 2013, he received a Guggenheim Fellowship, from the John Simon Guggenheim Memorial Foundation.
 In 2014, Adams won the Governor General's Award in Visual and Media Arts.